Handling Sparse Rewards in Reinforcement Learning Using Model Predictive Control: Experimental Evaluation

-In the second experiment, we test our approach in scenarios with dynamic obstacles, i.e., four obstacles rotating in the environment~(see \figref{fig:dyn_nav}) where the robot has no information about the behavior of the obstacles.
-The training performance shown in \figref{fig:sac_mpc_dyn} indicates that including the MPC improves the navigation performance per episode by one goal (+100 reward) on average.\\ This improvement is also reflected in the success rate during testing, which increased by almost 50\%.
-At the same time, five times fewer collisions occurred (see \tabref{tab:success}), indicating the improvement achieved by introducing the MPC as demonstrations during training.
+In the second experiment, we tested our approach in scenarios with dynamic obstacles, i.e., four obstacles rotating in the environment~(see \figref{fig:dyn_nav}) where the robot has no information about the behavior of the obstacles.
+The training performance shown in \figref{fig:sac_mpc_dyn} indicates that including the MPC improves the navigation performance per episode by one goal (+100 reward) on average.\\ This improvement is also reflected in the success rate during testing, which increased by almost 50\% (see \tabref{tab:success}), indicating the improvement achieved by introducing the MPC as demonstrations during training.